TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Why are indices wrong in shop?
 	- Though perhaps it's for the better?

+- Show cursor when chat is open
+	- And allow for scrolling/selecting the history

+- "X killed Y with Z" chat notifications
+- Really fix those spectators being kicked
+- Dump those logs periodically to files or implement this dump command
+	- For masterserver too somehow

+- A progress bar for the rocket launcher

 - Leave the project selector final touches for later
 	- Sorting
 	- Filtering